scar1377/intro-week-solution/day_2/0_js_intro/README.md

 # Javascript intro tasks

+## `message.js`

+There is a problem with `message.js` - correct the syntax in this file in order to correctly print the message to the terminal.

 ## `challenges`

 - In each of the files in here you will find a line of code that is commented out.